rkgofiitk/academic-issues.github.io/Topics/intelligent_assistants.md

 device shadows and reacting with speech-processed commands.
 Computational chemists have developed end-to-end AI research assistants like "Coscientist" that takes over tedious, time-consuming tasks like deciding reaction conditions and writing code for automated systems.
-[Gabe Gomes's team at CMU uses the GPT-4 to perform different functions inside Coscientist.
-Coscientist demonstrated capabilities to autonomously design, plan, and perform palladium-catalyzed carbon-carbon bond formation reactions, originally described in a preprint in April 2023.](https://www.nature.com/articles/s41586-023-06792-0)
+[Gabe Gomes's team at CMU uses the GPT-4 to perform different functions inside Coscientist](https://www.nature.com/articles/s41586-023-06792-0).
+Coscientist demonstrated capabilities to autonomously design, plan, and perform palladium-catalyzed carbon-carbon bond formation reactions, originally described in a preprint in April 2023.

 The other significant aspects of research include a literature survey, report writing, and publication.
 Literature surveys are now assisted primarily by intelligent generative AI-based search assistants like Gemini.
 Many have started relying